-Hello, my name’s Rhian White and my dog’s called Boo.
+Hello, my name’s Rhian White and my dogs are called Boo and Betsy.

 Actually, Boo inspired me to set up Brighton Dog Photography.
 When I first got Boo 10 years ago, I couldn’t stop taking photographs of her.
 She didn’t mind.
 After all, Boo was just playing around whilst I captured her with my camera – at her doggy best and having loads of fun.
 Since those first photos of Boo, I’ve worked with hundreds of happy dogs and their wonderful owners.
 Have a look at some of my favourite dog images.

-I’ve also worked on professional commercial shoots for local, national and international organisations – firms such as House of Hugo, Din Dins, Drontal, Dog’s Trust and Support Dogs to name a few – and my photographs have been published in The Telegraph, The Guardian, The Daily Mail, Dog’s Today magazine, Dog Friendly magazine, Herald Sun Australia and Brighton Argus.
+I’ve also worked on professional commercial shoots for local, national and international organisations – firms such as House of Hugo, Din Dins, Drontal, Dog’s Trust, PDSA and Support Dogs to name a few – and my photographs have been published in The Telegraph, The Guardian, The Daily Mail, Dog’s Today magazine, Dog Friendly magazine, Herald Sun Australia and Brighton Argus.

 But I don’t just work with dogs…